mgaimann/iaps-invoice-tool/README.md

 Based on previous work by @loelkes

 ## Motivation
-The [International Association of Physics Students (IAPS)](https://www.iaps.info/) is an organization for the global physics students community with over 90,000 member.
+The [International Association of Physics Students (IAPS)](https://www.iaps.info/) is an organization for the global physics students community with over 90,000 members.
 It is organized in individual, local and national memberships and run by volunteers like me.
 IAPS collects membership fees which are computed according to a membership formula, specified in its Charter and Regulations.